Amnesty International Ireland’s Fundraising Donor Charter

 - Benchmark fundraising performance against other similar organisations to ensure we are raising funds in an efficient and effective manner

-- Treat feedback and complaints seriously whether made by telephone, letter, fax, email or in person and deal with them quickly and appropriately
+- Treat all feedback and complaints seriously and deal with them quickly and appropriately

 - We will transparently report on our financial performance in full compliance with national accounting laws and protocols